llccrr/hoc-connect-to-redux/README.md

     myDeeperText: "reducerName.deeperText.text"
   },
   {
-    myAction, //ES6 Syntax, function available in the props of the component with this.props.myAction
+    myAction, //ES6 Syntax, action available in the props of the component from this.props.myAction
-    newActionName: mySecondAction // Here the dispatched function mySecondAction will be available with this.props.newActionName
+    newActionName: mySecondAction // Here the dispatched action mySecondAction will be available from this.props.newActionName
   }
 )(PureDisplayer);
 ```